How to Avoid Germs When Thanksgiving Grocery Shopping

 Stay healthy while grocery shopping

 Avoiding germs is always a good idea, but never before has it seemed so important than right now, during the COVID-19 pandemic.
-In fact, keeping yourself protected against the coronavirus could be a matter of life and death, which is why people are being more careful than ever before when they do basic day-to-day activities like going grocery shopping.
+And as shoppers rush to the store to stock up on Thanksgiving goodies it’s important to stay vigilant.
 “It used to be seen as a mundane weekly errand, but has become a task that requires more thought and preparation during this COVID-19 pandemic crisis,” explains Lisa Larkin, MD, an internal medicine physician in Cincinnati, Ohio and founder and CEO of Ms.Medicine.
 The good news is that there are steps you can take to avoid germs and reduce your risk of infection or infecting others during this time.
-Read on for tips to shop for your groceries in as safe a manner as possible.
-You may be carrying these 11 germ-spreading items right now.
+Read on for tips to shop for your Thanksgiving groceries in as safe a manner as possible.
+These are the things you won’t see in grocery stores anymore.

 Go at times of the day when it’s less busy